DigbyChappell/digbychappell.github.io/_pages/about.md

 Kelin Li is a second year Ph.D. student at [Imperial College London](https://www.imperial.ac.uk/), where he is co-supervised by [Dr. Nicolas Rojas](https://www.imperial.ac.uk/people/n.rojas) and [Prof. Rafael A. Calvo](https://www.imperial.ac.uk/people/r.calvo).
 Currently, he is working in [Robotic manipulation: Engineering, Design, and Science Lab (REDS Lab)](https://www.imperial.ac.uk/reds-lab) led by [Dr. Nicolas Rojas](https://www.imperial.ac.uk/people/n.rojas).
 Prior to joining Imperial College, he received a M.S. degree in Mechanical Engineering at [Huazhong University of Science and Technology](https://www.hust.edu.cn/), Wuhan, China, in 2019, and a B.S. degree in Mechanical Design, Manufacturing and Automation at [Hunan University](https://www.hnu.edu.cn/), Changsha, China, in 2016.

 His research interests mainly include **Visual Grasping** and **Imitation Learning** in Dexterous Robotic Hands.
 Particularly, he is interested in the implementation of VR and learning algorithms that empower dexterous robotic hands to see and think more intelligent.
-In addition to scientific research, he loves musical, history and football!
+In addition to scientific research, he loves travel, musical and sports, especially football!

 Please feel free to contact should you be interested in his research.